Post Summary: The Ultimate 1-Week Vancouver Island Road Trip Itinerary

 Port Hardy and San Josef

-Ready to explore the northernmost part of Vancouver Island?
+Ready to explore the northern Vancouver Island?
 Cape Scott Provincial Park and Port Hardy are some of the most remote communities and parks you can visit on the Island, which brings a lot more opportunity to see wildlife and more space to yourself.

 Don’t forget to check out Telegraph Cove near Port McNeill, a picturesque village on the edge of the water.